solace-fi/solace-docs/docs/dev-docs/sdk-nightly/Bonder.md

 ### **calculateAmountIn**

-Calculate the amount of SOLACE out for an amount of principal.
+Calculate the amount of SOLACE out for a specified amount of principal.

 ```js
 // ...setup bonder object for desired bondteller and chain